 - Detect exon skippings: Check this option to consider exon skippings.

-- Detect fusions with novel exon boundaries: When checked, fusions will be detected where breakpoints are not at canonical exon boundaries.
+- Detect fusions with novel exon boundaries: When enabled, fusions beyond the distance set for "Maximum distance to known exon boundary" are additionally reported where breakpoints are not at canonical exon boundaries.

 - Unaligned ends: number of found unaligned ends.

 - Mapped unaligned ends: number of unaligned ends which could be mapped

 - Unmapped unaligned ends: number of unaligned which could not be mapped.